-Mozilla is partnered with ZTE.
-This partnership helped to create the ZTE OPEN, a powerful Firefox OS-based device aimed at developers and early adopters worldwide.
+Mozilla have partnered with ZTE to create the ZTE OPEN, a powerful Firefox OS-based device aimed at developers and early adopters worldwide.
 They are unlocked and open for testing and experimentation.

 This section provides instructions for upgrading Firefox OS on your ZTE OPEN device.

 In general, Firefox OS builds, updates and testing are done by connecting your phone to a computer using a USB cable, and using ADB (Android Debugging Bridge) and Fastboot to join the devices together and issue commands.
 You'll therefore need to install ADB and fastboot from the Android Developer Toolkit on your desktop machine.
 It is not necessary to install the entire toolkit. adb and fastboot are found in the

 Next, you need to go to your phone and enable remote debugging.

 On 10th December 2013: ZTE released a Firefox OS 1.1 upgrade for the ZTE OPEN.
 This now has fastboot enabled, which was caused the problems with the previous published builds.

 At this point, it's best to first upgrade your phone to version 1.1, even if you wanted to go to version 1.2.
 To do this, download the 1.1 package that corresponds to your phone (OPEN (American Standard) or OPEN (European Standard)) and unzip it to get a PDF of instructions plus a firmware ZIP.

 Note: User data will be wiped by the SD package installation.
 You should backup your data before starting.

 - Power off your phone, remove the battery to access the microSD card and extract the card from its holder.

 - Connect the microSD card to your desktop machine.